💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Melanie Musson at TopQuoteLifeInsurance.com elaborates by saying, “Integrating your CRM software with marketing automation helps improve lead conversion rate because it helps deliver focused ads.
 Relevant ads draw in leads that convert at a much higher rate than generic ads.
 A/B testing on landing pages can also help you increase your conversions.
 Identifying which changes make the most difference will allow you to build better landing pages.”

-Editor’s note: Another software that could help is Databox — particularly our mobile app that allows you to track your most important metrics and KPIs from any mobile device.
+Editor’s note: Another marketing reporting software that could help is Databox — particularly our mobile app that allows you to track your most important metrics and KPIs from any mobile device.
 Check it out now.

 When it comes to your lead conversion rate, one tried and true tactic is having some fun with your call-to-action.